MikhailMS/rust-radius/README.md

 ## Tests
+1. Project has some tests, that require RADIUS Server running, so:
+  1. `cargo run --example sync_radius_server &` OR
-1. `cargo run --example sync_radius_server &` or you can spin up any other RADIUS server of your choice
+  2. `cargo run --example async_radius_server --all-features &` OR
+  3. You can spin up any other RADIUS server of your choice
-2. `cargo test --verbose`
-2. `cargo test --all-features --verbose`
+2. `cargo test --verbose` or `cargo test --all-features --verbose`

 ## Contributing